v74c63t/ani-app/README.md

 * Allow users to adjust the sorting criteria/number of shows shown in each page through settings on search page
 * Add all features for manga as well
 * Allow users to click on genres on show detail page to go to search page for that genre
+* Have a search page that allows users to search for shows with some query
+* Search result page should include some pagination

 ### 2. Screen Archetypes

-- [ ] Main Search Screen
+- [x] Main Search Screen
-* Have a search page that allows users to search for shows with some query
+* ~~Have a search page that allows users to search for shows with some query~~
 * Have a list of genres users can browse by
 * Entering and searching by a query or clicking on a genre will bring the user to the search result page
-- [ ] Search Result Screen
+- [x] Search Result Screen
 * Search result page should show a list of shows in a table view with some brief information about the show (picture, title, description, rating)
-* Search result page should include some pagination
 * Clicking on a table item will bring the user to a detailed view with more information about the show
-- [ ] Detailed View
+- [x] Detailed View
 * Detailed view will allow users to favorite a show or mark it as watching/complete
 * Includes more detailed information about the show (all the genres, studio, etc)
 - [x] Top Rated Screen